microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/printtaskstatus.md

 Represents the current execution status of a [printTask](printtask.md). **Applications that register task triggers are responsible for updating task statuses when processing is finished, unless the related printJob has been redirected to another printer.**

-See the [Pull Print Overview](/graph/universal-print-concept-overview.md#extending-universal-print-to-support-pull-printing) to understand how you can use this resource to add Pull Print support to Universal Print.
+See the [pull print overview](/graph/universal-print-concept-overview.md#extending-universal-print-to-support-pull-printing) to understand how you can use this resource to add pull print support to Universal Print.

 ## Properties
 | Property     | Type        | Description |